 - Avoid badmouthing your ex in front of your child – it is their mother or father you are talking about after all.

 - When you visit your child or when your partner comes over, be pleasant.
 Never leave things on a sad or dour note.
-The child will then look forward to these visits and won’t have to worry about the bad blood between the two of you.
+The child will then look forward to these visits and

 You don’t have to be best friends with your ex, but be civil for the few minutes when you hand over or pick up your child.
 Focus on your child – your smile is for them and you.